 Number 5.
 Get Your Discount

-Although Adidas offer a student discount on their products, you can’t use it or any other any discounts and promotions on this collection.
+Although Adidas offer a student discount on their products, you can’t use it or any other discounts and promotions on this collection.
 You do however get fast and free delivery if you spend over £50, which isn’t hard!
+Creator Club members also get free delivery on all orders so remember to log in.

 If you do purchase any pieces from the range tag me on Instagram (@ellelinton) so I can see what you chose and how you rock it!

 So which colour palette are you into more?
-Red, yellow or green?! oooor Black / Gold?!
+White, brown, red or the monochrome print?

 *April 4th 2016 was when this post was originally published.